v112263/it-autonomos-spain/_includes/en/xolo/invoice_creation.md

 ## Creating an invoice (Xolo)

+If you will be issuing invoices in currencies other than the euro, read about [invoice currency](#invoice-currency).

 Before you create your first invoice, you need to [create a client in the Xolo dashboard](#creating-a-client).

 I create invoices in the first days of the current month for the previous month.
 It is important to do this by the 4th